MDA Space: History

-On 9 December 2020, The Canadian Space Agency (CSA) awarded MDA a contract to develop and construct the Canadarm3 as part of Canada's contribution to the NASA-led Lunar Gateway Program.
-The contract is for the first phase of the program and is worth C$22.8 million, with options for follow-on phases.
-The contract was further confirmed on December 16, 2020, when NASA and the CSA announced the finalised agreement to collaborate on the Gateway, which included the Canadarm3, the installation of two scientific instruments and commitment to provide two crew positions for Canadian astronauts.
+On 9 December 2020, the Canadian Space Agency (CSA) awarded MDA a contract to develop and construct the Canadarm3 as part of Canada's contribution to the NASA-led Lunar Gateway Program.
+The contract is for the first phase of the program, worth C$22.8 million, with options for follow-on phases.
+The contract was further confirmed on 16 December 2020, when NASA and the CSA announced the finalised agreement to collaborate on the Gateway, which included the robotic arm system Canadarm3, the installation of two scientific instruments, and a commitment to provide two crew positions for Canadian astronauts.

 On 7 April 2021, MDA became a publicly traded company on the Toronto Stock Exchange trading under the symbol MDA.

+On 16 August 2023, Telesat Canada announced it had chosen MDA to build 198 small satellites for the Telesat Lightspeed Low Earth Orbit (LEO) program.
+The project will utilize MDA’s digital beamforming array antennas and integrated regenerative processor.
+The Lightspeed satellite is slightly smaller than the previously considered one.
+Antenna will be designed and manufactured in Ste-Anne-de-Bellevue, Quebec.

+On 7 March 2024, MDA announced it had rebranded to MDA Space.